-Multispectral and Aster data with radar has been used to define anomalous areas, and this information along with historical data and structural analysis will be used to define targets for drilling.
+The structural corridors that control the mineralisation at Paulsens appear to continue into Aruma’s Melrose Project area.
+The Project was pegged in 2020-21 and multispectral and Aster data with radar has been used to define anomalous areas.
+This information along with historical data and structural analysis will be used to define targets for drilling.

 Modern evaluation and mining of the Paulsens mine by NuStar Mining Corporation commenced in May 2004 and the Paulsens process plant poured the first bar in June 2005.
-In July 2010, Northern Star Resources took over the mine and successfully mined it until late 2017 producing up to 100,000 ounces of gold per year through both existing and new ore shoots.
+In July 2010, Northern Star Resources took over the mine and successfully mined it until late 2017, producing up to 100,000 ounces of gold per year through both existing and new ore shoots.

-Since 2017 Northern Star has relinquished areas in the Paulsens district following initial exploration, and these areas represent the ground that Aruma has appraised, using its “gold in sediment” exploration model to seek stratigraphic repetitions in favourable structures associated with the Nanjilgardy Fault.
+Since 2017 Northern Star has relinquished areas in the Paulsens district following initial exploration, and these areas represent the ground that Aruma has appraised, using its “gold-in-sediment” exploration model to seek stratigraphic repetitions in favourable structures associated with the Nanjilgardy Fault.